 in a separate file.
 By convention, any table reader will never read more records

-tx_count.
-This enables the isolation property: where uncommitted data
+than the transaction count.
+This enables the isolation property: where

-cannot be read.
-Since uncommitted data is appended directly to the table, the
+uncommitted data cannot be read.
+Since uncommitted data is appended directly to

 Once all data is appended, QuestDB